sushmitsarmah/delivery/delivery-guidelines.md

 - **A list of the [milestone deliverables](#milestone-deliverables)**
 - **Any [additional information](#additional-information)**

-### License
+### 📜 License

 It is necessary to publish your code under an appropriate license.
-This license should already be defined in your grant application, but if you're unsure, check the [Open Source Initiative database](https://opensource.org/licenses) for available licenses.
+Check the [Open Source Initiative database](https://opensource.org/licenses) for available licenses.
 Apache 2.0, MIT and Unlicense are popular choices.
 If your delivery comprises multiple repositories, make sure to include the license in each of them.

 **You should also verify that the code you submit doesn't violate any other licenses, as a failure to comply with the license of reused code will result in an immediate rejection of the milestone and termination of the grant.**

-### Documentation
+### 📚 Documentation

 We value high-quality open source code, but even the most performant code is of little use if it lacks proper documentation.